marhod/Orbit/README.md

 * 4x M5x16mm screw
 * 1x M5x65mm Screw
 * 5x M5 Nut
-* 10x M3x8mm screw
+* 8x M3x8mm screw
+* 2x M3x15/16mm screw
 * 2x M3x8 Nut
 * 1x M3x25mm Screw

+## Basic Instruction.
+I mean Basic.
+Read between the lines until I publish some pictures.
+This isn't instructibles.

 1. Print files.
 Print the following in whatever you usually print in with PLA.
 I used 10% infill and no supports or rafts.
 There is one file that must be printed with 100% infill and it's clearly identified.
 Choose whichever sizes you can fit on your printer, the bigger the better, but honestly, just print whatever works for you.
 2. Flash the Arduino with the .INO code provided.
 3. Attach the motor to the Motor Carrier with 2x M3x8mm screws.
 Do not overtighten.
 Just tight enough to be secure.
 4. Attach the Motor Carrier to the Chassis with 2x M3x8mm screws.
 5. If you printed a two piece chassis due to a small printer, connect the two pieces with 4x M5x16mm screws and nuts.